skagra/diy-cpu/docs/architecture/alu.md

 # ALU

-The *Arithmetic Logic Unit* (ALU) provides arithmetic operations, logical operations and shift operations to the CPU.
+The *Arithmetic Logic Unit* (ALU) provides arithmetic operations, logical operations,  shift and rotate operations to the CPU.

 The ALU is divided into three modules: